| ROASTED

 Red Onion, Minced

-the juice of about one lemon and about a 1/8 cup of olive oil.
+the Quinoa is finished, add the diced vegetables along with the juice of about one lemon and about a 1/8 cup of olive oil.
 You

 want to balance the acid with the oil so do this to your taste.
-The

 oil and lemon will give the Quinoa added flavor as well as body.